Bundesliga

 The arrival of Jobe Bellingham, as well as permanent deals for Daniel Svensson and Yan Couto, mean Kovač has a solid core to work with.
 The time is ripe, therefore, for Dortmund to mount a serious Meisterschale challenge, having gone agonisingly close on the final day of 2022/23.

-3) The return of some BIG derbies
+3) The return of some BIG fixtures

-With Cologne and Hamburg earning promtion from Bundesliga 2, get set for goals, drama and plenty more passion in the stands in the top flight this year.
+With Cologne and Hamburg earning promotion from Bundesliga 2, get set for goals, drama and plenty more passion in the stands in the top flight this year.
+Both teams are based in major German cities and, as such, have huge fan bases and large stadiums, each housing close to or over 50,000 spectators.

 Furthermore, their top-flight comebacks mean the return of some major derbies.
 There is no love lost between Hamburg and their city rivals St. Pauli, who narrowly avoided the drop last term.
-If you’re a fan of full-blooded tackles and no-holds barred football, this fixture is for you.
+If you’re a fan of full-blooded tackles and no-holds-barred football, this fixture is for you.

 Cologne, meanwhile, will be keen to bring neighbours Bayer Leverkusen down a peg or two after their successes in recent years and show them who’s boss on the Rhine.
+Borussia Mönchengladbach followers will also relish the return of their arch-rivals.

 Watch: Hamburg back at last!